 Green Mobility relies on alternative technologies and raw materials

-The forecast for new registrations with electric drive is currently estimated by JP Morgan to be around 60% worldwide in 2030, of which 40% are hybrid EVs and 20% are pure BEVs.
-As long as the charging infrastructure has not yet been expanded, bridge technologies such as hybrid drives can prevent impending driving bans in large cities and guarantee local pollution-free transportation.
-At the same time, very great efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.
+The forecast for new registrations with electric drive is currently estimated by JP Morgan at around 60% worldwide in 2030, 40% of which are hybrid EVs and 20% pure BEVs.
+As long as the charging infrastructure has not yet been expanded, bridge technologies such as hybrid drives can prevent impending driving bans in large cities and guarantee locally pollution-free locomotion.
+Likewise, great efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.